 The hardy snake plant can take on any level of sunlight.
-They only need watering when the first inch of soil has completely dried out, which may be once a week or less.
+They only need watering when the first inch of soil has completely dried out, possibly once a week or less.
 Snake plants are renowned for their tolerance to changes in light and water; as long as you’re checking in on it, this houseplant will do just fine in an outdoor space.
 Buy Your Snake Plant HERE

-Outdoor common geraniums need to get six to eight hours of direct light to thrive.
-They should be watered whenever their soil is dry; outdoors, this could be anywhere from once a week to daily.
+Outdoor common geraniums need six to eight hours of direct light to thrive.
+They should be watered whenever their soil is dry; outdoors could be anywhere from once a week to daily.
 Monthly fertilizer is also key to keeping them happy.
-When outside, they look gorgeous grouped together in hanging or box planters.
+When outside, they look gorgeous grouped in hanging or box planters.
 Buy Your Geranium HERE

 Amaryllis loves the outdoors.
-When moving them outside, they should be slowly acclimated to their new home.
+Moving them outside should be slowly acclimated to their new home.
 Once this is done, they’ll thrive in the summer warmth.
-These plants need to be kept moist, and greatly appreciate soil with compost materials.
+These plants need to be kept moist and appreciate soil with compost materials.
 Mulch will also help them preserve their moisture when outside.
 Buy Your Amaryllis HERE

 These tall ferns natively grow in swamps and mountains in the Eastern U.S. and Canada.
 When kept in moist soil, cinnamon ferns can handle summer sunlight.
 Compost soils can help them retain their moisture to prevent constant watering.
 Kept properly outside, these plants can grow up to four feet and provide lovely shade to your patio space.
 Buy Your Cinnamon Fern HERE

-7) Miniature Citrus Trees: Lime Tree, Calamondin Orange Tree, and Lemon Trees
+7) Citrus Trees: Lime Tree, Calamondin Orange Tree, and Lemon Trees